At a glance: AppsFlyer attribution link structure and parameters explained.

 af_web_dp | N/A |

 URL to redirect desktop (for example, Windows or Mac) users to a different web page than configured in the OneLink template.
-Use this to keep attribution data of desktop users on other platforms (for example, Google Analytics or Omniture) Note: If you have an active Redirect allowlist, ensure the domain of this URL is in the list. |
+Use this to keep attribution data of desktop users on other platforms (for example, Google Analytics or Omniture) Note: See additional redirection parameter traits and limitations. |

 |

-af_dp | N/A | The URI scheme fallback value to launch the app, to be used if the Universal Link or Android App Link method fails, and for Android users below 6.0.
-It should only point to the base path, i.e. the default activity. | |
+The URI scheme fallback value to launch the app, to be used if the Universal Link or Android App Link method fails, and for Android users below 6.0.
+It should only point to the base path, i.e. the default activity.
+Note: If you use a web URL value for this parameter (not recommended), be sure to review the redirection parameter traits and limitations. |

 af_force_deeplink | N/A | Force deep linking into the activity specified in af_dp value | |